 - Image of the individual’s passport, state identification, or driver’s license

-New entities formed after January 1, 2024 will have 30 days from the date of formation to provide this information to FinCen.
-Any changes in the beneficial owners must likewise be reported within 30 days of the change.
+New entities formed after January 1, 2024 will have 90 days from the date of formation to provide this information to FinCEN.
+Note that this decreases to 30 days starting in 2025.
 Entities that existed prior to January 1, 2024, will have until January 1, 2025, to comply with the CTA.
+If any report a company has filed with FinCEN becomes inaccurate – for example, due to a change in the beneficial owners – the reporting company is required to provide an updated report with FinCEN within 30 days.

 Exemptions to the Reporting Requirements

-The CTA provides a list of more than 20 exemptions to the reporting requirements.
+Importantly, the CTA provides a list of more than 20 exemptions to the reporting requirements.
 These are entities that are excluded from the definition of a “reporting company”.
 Exemptions include: publicly-traded companies, companies that operate in highly-regulated industries (e.g. broker-dealers, banks, and insurance companies), certain tax-exempt entities, certain inactive entities, and “large reporting companies”.
 The large reporting company exemption will be particularly important for many businesses.
-A large reporting company is a company that meets all of the following criteria:
+A large reporting company is a company that meets ALL of the following criteria:

 - Employs 20 or more employees on a full-time basis in the U.S.

-- Files an income tax return in the previous year demonstrating more than $5 million in gross receipts
+- Files an income tax return in the previous year demonstrating more than $5 million in gross receipts, and

 - Has an operating presence at a physical office within the U.S.